pcjapan/kqjalt/user/pages/04.reports/02.2021-06-19/reports.md

 They also found that students work best in pairs so that there is always negotiation and mutual support.

 In conclusion they stated that this project might not always engage with all students all the time, but they felt it was nonetheless helpful with most of them.
-This was because they felt the activity was worthwhile at helping improve their students’ ability to plan and explain concepts better, thus supporting their future teaching careers.
+This was because they felt the activity was worthwhile at helping improve their students' ability to plan and explain concepts better, thus supporting their future teaching careers.
-<a href="/chapters/kq/schedule/2021/june/19">412</a>
+<a href="../schedule/2021/june/19">Link to meeting listing</a>